 I suggest you get a StocksToTrade subscription if you don’t already have one.
 Then spend some time paper trading to learn how things work.
 Get a Level 2 subscription — that way you can see all the action and start to understand entry and exit points better.

-What kind of trader are you?
 How do you use bid and ask in your trading setups?
 Let me and your fellow traders know.
 Leave a comment!